stanford-mse-125/website-2023/project.md

 Effective survey design can take much longer than expected, so it's not a good option for a last-minute project!

-### Can project reports be longer than 10 pages?
+### Can project reports be longer than 8 pages?

-You're welcome to include an appendix of additional relevant results, but we can't guarantee that the teaching team will review your appendix.
+You're welcome to include an appendix of additional relevant results, but we can't guarantee that the teaching team will review anything beyond 8 pages.
 Please make sure not to just dump all of your extraneous findings and plots in an appendix unless there's a good reason to include them.
 While research papers often have just 3-5 main plots, researchers will often produce *hundreds* of plots over the course of a project that the public never sees.

 ### Can reports be double spaced?